 - UCAS number

-- Results of all your qualifications, including GCSEs
+- Results of all their academic qualifications, including GCSEs

 What to do when they get their results

+Students who already have their results can apply now.
 We have a large team dedicated to Clearing and Adjustment who will be the first point of contact for students looking to apply for a place on a course.
-Some offers are likely to be made over the phone and students may be transferred to speak to academics in their chosen area of study, so make sure your child is prepared for any questions they may be asked (or any questions they might want to ask).
+On A Level results day, most offers will be made over the phone and students may be transferred to speak to academics in their chosen area of study, so make sure students are prepared for any questions they may be asked (or any questions they might want to ask).

-If the phone lines are busy, you can hold your child’s place in the queue, but we can’t discuss their application with you, so we’ll want to speak to them as soon as we answer.
+If the phone lines are busy, you can hold their place in the queue, but we can’t discuss their application with you, so we’ll want to speak to them as soon as we answer.

-Staff and student ambassadors will also be on hand to talk to students about accommodation and any other student support service they may need following the acceptance of their offer.
+Staff will also be on hand to talk to students about accommodation and any other student support service they may need following the acceptance of their offer.

 Find out more about the University of Westminster

-If you and your child don't know much about the University of Westminster, now is the perfect time to get to know us better.
+If you don't know much about the University of Westminster, now is the perfect time to get to know us better.
 You can:

-- Follow us on social media to see what life is like at Westminster
+- Follow us on social media to discover recent news and events